chipsalliance/aib-protocols/axi4-st/full_examples/sims/tb_mh2.1_sh1_d64/README.txt

 aib-protocols-main.zip : https://github.com/chipsalliance/aib-protocols

-1. Unzip both the files in same hierarchy
+1. Unzip both the files in same hierarchy as shown.
+And Rename aib-phy-hardware-master to aib-phy-hardware.

+Make sure to maintain directory names as below or it will throw error during compilation.

 		|
 		|--- aib-protocols-main